SolomonBoloshe116/teleruby/README.md

 Update

-Please download the source file and do ```rdoc``` from the root of dir, then go to doc, then open README_rdoc.html with your fav browser.
+Please download the source file and do ```rdoc``` from the root of dir, then go to doc/, then open README_rdoc.html with your fav browser.

 ![rdoc](rdoc.png)